-Wan Chai is famous as the party capital of Hong Kong, its red light district, and home of the “Wan Chai Sunday”, when the domestic helpers of HK go party crazy.
+Wan Chai is famous as the party capital of Hong Kong, its red light district, and home of the “Wan Chai Sunday”, when the domestic helpers of HK go party crazy, with clubs opening at 6 am, and the short term hotels doing a roaring trade.

 On the corner of Lockhart Road, and opposite the 24 hour 7-11 (more about 7-11 pub crawl later), is Street Food 1986, and Ada.

-I’m not sure if either of these have Michelin Stars, but they’re cheap (by Hong Kong standards), and make great drunk food.
+I’m not sure if either of these have Michelin Stars, but it’s not only cheap Wan Chai food (by Hong Kong standards anyway), but makes great drunk food at the end of a Wan Chai night.

 Now, there is sooooo many different dishes here, from bits of fish, to fried noodles, and stuff I have no idea what it is, so I’m just gonna stick to the best street foods of Wan Chai.